nhsconnect/prm-practice-migration-staging/guide/02-technical-survey.md

 The practice will be asked to sign off a form for Technical requirements.

 Any incompatible equipment may be replaced prior to Go-Live or on Go-Live day.

+This is also a good opportunity to check the practice asset register of all hardware and that it is up to date as this will be useful to have on go live.